isther/codeforces-tool/README.md

   - Download the problem sample to the local✅
   - Test local samples✅

-- Submit problem
+- Submit problem✅

-- Get the status of the question
+- Get the status of the question✅

+Everyone is welcome to use and improve!